 These fish should be fed a hearty diet of suitably bite-sized pieces of meaty foods that include fresh or frozen seafood, silversides, live or frozen brine, and mysid shrimp, live grass or ghost shrimp, live black worms, and flake food.
 Smaller Dragon Wrasses can be fed chopped up pieces of meaty fares as well as Mysis Shrimp.
 It's best to feed these fish three times a day.

 Males and females look very similar and are about the same size.

 Breeding of the Dragon Wrasse

 It's very unlikely that your Dragon Wrasse will breed in captivity.
 In the wild, the male circles the female and then rises through the water followed by the female.
 Side by side, they rise slowly while the female releases her eggs and the male fertilizes them.
 The eggs are about .59 millimeters wide, and they are buoyant so they can ride the ocean currents.
 The eggs float for as long as 75 days before they hatch.

 More Pet Fish Breeds and Further Research

 If you’re interested in similar breeds, check out:

-Otherwise, check out all of our other saltwater pet fish breed profiles.
+Otherwise, check out other saltwater pet fish breed profiles.